lucasrowe/configurations/README.md

 ## List of Configs

-**.profile** configs for my mac profile including colorizing and git setup
+**.profile** Mac configs including colorizing and git setup

+**.bashrc** Ubuntu configs including colorizing and other nicities copied from other places